neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/12-deployment.md

 ### Destroy

 All smart contracts have a `protected` method called `destroy` which any method may use to permanently delete the smart contract.
-Once `destroy` is called it can no longer be invoked and the storage is no longer immediately accessible.
+Once `destroy` is called the smart contract can no longer be invoked and the storage is no longer accessible.
 You're not required to have a method that calls `destroy`, but if you do, it should probably look something like:

 ```typescript
 export class Contract extends SmartContract {